wp-plugins/insert-or-embed-camtasia-content-into-wp/readme.txt

 Requires at least: 4.2.2
 Tested up to: 4.2.2
 Stable tag: 1.0
-Quickly embed or insert Camtasia content into a post or page
+Quickly embed or insert Camtasia content into a post or page.
+Built for Camtasia, but works with any MP4 file!
+Try it with MP4 files created with Articulate Replay, Adobe Premiere, or any other video production software!

 == Description ==